(a) As used in this section:

 Terms Used In Connecticut General Statutes 19a-491c

-• Assisted living services agency: means an agency that provides, among other things, nursing services and assistance with activities of daily living to a population that is chronic and stable and may have a dementia special care unit or program as defined in §.
+• Assisted living services agency: means an agency that provides chronic and stable individuals with services that include, but need not limited to, nursing services and assistance with activities of daily living and may have a dementia special care unit or program as defined in section 19a-562.
 See Connecticut General Statutes 19a-490

 • Commissioner: means the Commissioner of Public Health or the commissioner's designee.
 See Connecticut General Statutes 19a-490